psholtz/MIT-SICP/Section-1.3/README.md

   (sqrt-iter 1.0))
 </pre>

 So far so good: the procedure generates the same answers as our earlier version, although it's not entirely clear whether this version is any simpler.
+Indeed, it ostensibly looks even more complicated than the first version, but perhaps with a bit more abstraction we'll arrive at something more intuitive.

+Let's investigate next point (2) above, the idea of checking to see whether the guess we make is "good enough".

+*Fixed-Point Procedures*

+[xxx]

+let's keep charging ahead with our abstractions to see if we can't arrive at something which, in the end, is simpler.

-Indeed, it looks ostensibly as if this version is more complicated than the first one.
+ as if this version is more complicated than the first one.

 ---